Graduate Dean’s Dissertation Fellowship

 Eligibility Criteria

-• Nominees must be enrolled full-time in a Ph.D. or MFA program and nearing completion of their dissertation or thesis.
+• Nominees must be enrolled full-time in a Ph.D. or MFA program and nearing the completion of their dissertation or thesis

 • Nominees must maintain a 3.0 GPA

-• Although employment during the fellowship period is not recommend, it is permitted.
+• Although employment during the fellowship period is not recommended, it is permitted.

 Nomination Process

-• Brief description of status of research and progress to date
+• Research Status: Brief non-technical description of your research status and progress to date

-• Explanation of how fellowship will help complete degree within timeframe.
-Review the application for additional details.
+• Rationale: Explanation of how this fellowship would help you finish within the specific timeline

-• Description of past employment while a graduate student
+3. Past Employment: Description of past university employment while a graduate student

-• Letter of recommendation from student’s dissertation committee chair
+3. Letter of recommendation from dissertation committee chair

 Stipulations

-• GDDF fellows are required to file their dissertation during the 2025-2026 academic year and must file their degree no later than summer 2026.
-Students must be enrolled in Fall 2025 at minimum to be eligible for this fellowship.
+• GDDF fellows are required to file their dissertation during the 2025-2026 academic year and must file their degree no later than summer 2026

-• Students should review the terms of any funding that they have accepted to ensure that they are eligible to receive additional fellowship funding
+• Students should review the Terms and Conditions to ensure that they are eligible to receive fellowship or scholarship funding before applying.

 Back to top